The Top 10 Cheapest Grocery Stores Ranked, According to Recent Study

 Amazon Fresh stores take grocery store technology to a whole new level.
 Shoppers use dash carts, shopping carts with a touchscreen, barcode scanner, cameras, and various sensors to count items placed and removed from the cart automatically.
 The dash carts result in a cashier-less retail experience where customers don’t have to wait in a checkout line.

-Cheapest Grocery Store Conclusion
+Cheapest Grocery Stores

 Several trends emerge from the cheapest grocery stores that made this list.
 First, most of the stores on this list focus on ruthless control of their distribution channels, cutting out the intermediaries.
 Many grocery chains concentrate more on private label brands, which allows them to offer high-quality food without the high costs of traditional brand names.